 Accepted scholars will participate in an online LSAT prep course, engage with UHLC Faculty in introductory first year law school classes (Constitutional Law, Civil Procedure, Contracts, Criminal Law, Property, and Torts), and learn about UHLC’s Admissions policies.
 LSAT Prep classes will be held during the evening hours or on the weekend and law school classes will be held during business hours but recordings of the classes will be available 24 hours after the completion of the class for up to 7 days.
 Students will also receive access to our lunch and learn series in which practicing attorneys will discuss best practices.
 At the end of this program, scholars will have a better understanding of the demands of law school, a legal career, and the UHLC admissions process.
 The LSAT curriculum will start in April and the substantive law courses will be held in June.
 A copy of our most recent program’s online schedule is available here.
 A comprehensive schedule will be made available to those fully registered for this online program.

 Please note that your enrollment into this pre-law preparatory program is not an automatic admission to the University of Houston Law Center (“UHLC”) but rather access to resources, educational and networking opportunities, and advisement focused on helping you prepare for law school and the law school admission process.
 You will still need to take the LSAT and apply to your law school of choice through the traditional admission process.

-Please complete the Program’s registration form and submit the following materials via the link you will receive in your email.
+The registration period for the Summer 2022 cycle opens October 15.
+The deadline for all registrations and supplemental materials is Jan 15, 2022.
+Any registrations submitted after Jan 15 will be accepted on a space-availability basis.
+Please complete the Program’s registration form and submit your payment and the following materials via the links you will receive in your email.
 Please be sure to check your spam folder if you do not receive a link within 24 hours: